 - Not a substitute for professional veterinary help.

-When it comes to foods that dogs absolutely, positively cannot eat, you might not realize what falls near the top.
-Most of us know about chocolate, for instance—but grapes are usually a surprise.
+Can dogs eat grapes?
+It turns out the answer is surprisingly scary.
+When it comes to human foods that dogs absolutely, positively cannot eat, you might not realize what falls near the top.
+Most of us know about chocolate, for instance—but not grapes.
 However, even one grape or raisin could have devastating consequences when it comes to the health and well-being of your dog.
-Read up to find out why, and what to do if your dog happens to eat one.
+Read up to find out why dogs can’t eat grapes and what to do if your dog happens to eat one.

 Can Dogs Eat Grapes?

-In short, no. Or at least they shouldn’t.
+In short, no. Grapes should never be dog treats, not even for a minute.
 Just one or two grapes—which may seem harmless enough—can lead to serious illness or even death in some dogs.
 The main consequence is sudden, acute kidney failure.
 Studies haven’t confirmed the exact reason for this, though pesticides, heavy metals, and fungi have been ruled out.

-While the particular compound of a grape that leads to that scary reaction is still a mystery, one thing isn’t: the incredible toxicity of grapes for these dogs.
-It’s thought that perhaps a genetic variant causes some dogs to be susceptible to grape poisoning, while others remain unaffected by it.
+While the particular compound of a grape that leads to that scary reaction is still a mystery, one thing isn’t: the incredible danger of grapes for affected dogs.
+It’s thought that perhaps a genetic variant causes some dogs to be susceptible to grape and raisin toxicity, while others remain unaffected by it.

-Raisins are dried grapes, so they’re also toxic.
-Some say that because raisins are more concentrated than grapes, they’re actually more toxic.
+Raisins are dried grapes, so they’re also dangerous, and pet owners should keep them away from dogs.
+Some say that because raisins are more concentrated than grapes, the toxic effect is potentially worse.
 The bottom line is still the same: no raisins for your dog.
+Raisin toxicity has the same features as grape toxicity for dogs, and raisin ingestion is of equal concern.

 What Are the Symptoms of Grape Poisoning in Dogs?

 Sometimes, it only takes a small amount for dogs to experience symptoms of grape toxicity.
+Large amounts are definitely a cause for greater concern, but even one grape could cause a problem.
+Because grape/raisin toxicity is poorly understood, the exact toxic dose, so to speak, isn’t known.
 The size, age, or overall health of your dog doesn’t change whether or not your dog will be affected.
 Some dogs suffer from vomiting and diarrhea as their bodies try to purge the poison, which results in lethargy and dehydration.

 Signs of dehydration in dogs include: